aasparks/cryptopals-py-rkt/docs/readme.md

 The first really interesting challenge in the set.

 The Racket solution is incredibly slow while the Python solution is almost immediate.
 Not sure why.

 #### 13. ECB Cut-and-paste - :ballot_box_with_check:

 #### 14. Byte-at-a-time ECB Decryption (Harder) - :ballot_box_with_check:

-The python solution to this one is much cleaner and way, way faster.
-Not much different from the first one other than needing to discover the size of the secret prefix.
+<span style="color:green">The Python solution to this one is much cleaner and way, way faster.
+Not much
+different from the first one other than needing to discover the size of the secret prefix.</span>

 #### 15. PKCS#7 Padding Validation - :ballot_box_with_check: